primejade/vim/README.md

 My vim configuration

-Vim will have separate colorschemes and configurations in GUI, Terminal and tty.
+Vim will have separate colorschemes and configurations in GUI, Terminal and tty in this setup.

 - Terminal
     - colorscheme: hybrid [dark]